Create User Scenarios

 If you want to stress test the site, it is of course suitable to do this at a time where there are as few normal users as possible at the site, for example during the night.

 During the load test, a number of instances of each user scenario are created according to the load profile, and the load times for every page execution are collected when they run.
 Except from the load times from a user perspective, it can also be a good idea to check the web servers for the site, the database server, and the load balancer during the test to have a collected image of what can be the reason if load times go up.
-Load Impacts also offers an agent that can be installed at the server side to load data for CPU load for example and memory usage, to get a more gathered image directly in the test tool.

 The result that you can expect in connection to a load test is that you have a constant load time up until a certain load, after which the load time is starting increasing proportionally against the load.
 This breaking point means that some resource is fully used, and the users need to start queuing, and waiting to use that resource.
 As long as the load times are not increasing so much that the user experience is affected, this does not have to be alarming.
 But you still need to investigate what makes the bottle neck, having the users to wait.
 If a certain resource, for example band width is out long before other resources, the servers are not used as they could be.
 In these cases the load test tool can for example provide information about how large the bandwidth that is used for different image types, java scripts.
 This can later provide information about how to increase your own band width, or if you can simply move some static content to a cloud solution such as Akamai.